A somber Mother’s Day for women

 GREEN BAY, Wis.
-(WFRV) Mother’s Day can be a very painful day for some women because as many as 20% of pregnancies will end in a miscarriage.
+(WFRV) – Mother’s Day can be a very painful day for some women because as many as 20 percent of pregnancies will end in a miscarriage.

 Brittany Gunka found out two years ago she was expecting her first baby, but shortly after the good news, Brittany suffered every expectant mother’s worst nightmare.